-- the opening date of practice; - the minimum number of practice days that are required prior to the first interscholastic contest;

-- the maximum number of games that may be scheduled and played per week exclusive of postponed games, games played in CIAC-sponsored tournaments and one league playoff game.
+- the opening date of practice; - the minimum number of practice days that are required prior to the first interscholastic contest; - the maximum number of games that may be scheduled and played per week exclusive of postponed games, games played in CIAC-sponsored tournaments and one league playoff game.
 (Note: a maximum of one league playoff game may be excluded from the weekly limitations per season.
-See 4.0 Athletic Administration) - the maximum number of games that may be scheduled and played per season, exclusive of games played with alumni, games in CIAC-sponsored tournaments, and league sponsored and administered playoff games. - after the first allowable play date for the season a school may not add - 4.
-Postponed Games.
-While the CIAC supervises, regulates and controls the interscholastic athletic activities of the member schools both individually and collectively, it has never, at any time in its history, had any involvement in either the formation or governance of athletic leagues beyond the already established requirement that the league member schools abide by CIAC rules and regulations in league operation.
+See 4.0 Athletic Administration) - the maximum number of games that may be scheduled and played per season, exclusive of games played with alumni, games in CIAC-sponsored tournaments, and league sponsored and administered playoff games; - after the first allowable play date for the season a school may not add any games to their varsity team sports schedules that count for tournament. - 4.
+Postponed Games While the CIAC supervises, regulates and controls the interscholastic athletic activities of the member schools both individually and collectively, it has never, at any time in its history, had any involvement in either the formation or governance of athletic league beyond the already established requirement that the league member schools abide by CIAC rules and regulations in league operation.